pahund/react-advertising-wiki/Configuration.md

 ## Demo

-You can check if your configuration is valid online in our [react-prebid config validator](https://7ml075xoz1.codesandbox.io):
+You can check if your configuration is valid online in our [react-advertising config validator](https://7ml075xoz1.codesandbox.io):

 [![Screenshot of config validator on CodeSandbox.io](images/React-Prebid-Config-Validator-Screenshot.png "Screenshot of config validator")](https://7ml075xoz1.codesandbox.io)